 What would you think if we could open our eyes to the benefits of meditation?

-You’ll find some of the advantages of meditation benefit children from the first moment they begin to practice it:
+You’ll find that meditation benefits children from the first moment they begin to practice it:

 - Children learn to be calmer and are able to control their outbursts.
-Even their temper tantrums will decrease noticeably.
+They even start having fewer temper tantrums.

-- Not only does meditation allow them to be able to focus on the present, to forget the past and the future and to live in the now, but it also will help them keep their concentration in class.
+- Not only does meditation allow them to be able to focus on the present, forget the past and the future, and live in the now, but it’ll also help them stay focused in class.

-- They will learn to enjoy and value the little things that they have around them and that they own.
+- They’ll learn to enjoy and value the little things that they have around them and that they own.
 In addition, they won’t need to crave what they don’t really need.

 - They’ll be able to empathize and better understand their friends as well as be more generous.
-They will put aside the selfishness that is so prevalent in children.
+They’ll put aside the selfishness that is so prevalent in children.

-- They will get to know themselves better as well as discover how they feel and think.
+- Also, they’ll get to know themselves better as well as discover how they feel and think.
 All this will help them to be aware that they sometimes don’t have to point the finger but have to take responsibility for their own actions.

 - They’ll learn that mistakes push them to be better and that perfectionism is unattainable.
 This will enable them to have healthy goals without being frustrated and feeling disappointed.